penmasters/zabbix-book/docs/ch04-zabbix-collecting-data/simple-checks.md

 checks contain protocol checks such as `ICMP Ping`, `TCP/UDP` but also built in `VMware` monitoring.

 Without further ado, let's set up our first items.
-Please keep in mind that we will be building everyhting on a host level for now.
+Please keep in mind that we will be building everything on a host level for now.
 Check out Chapter 06 to learn how to do this properly on a template.

 ## Building the item
 We shall start with a simple ICMP Ping check.
 If you haven't already, at `Data collection` | `Hosts`